 By Lisa Pearre, Principal and Chief Client Services Officer

 In the wake of the past 18 months, wouldn’t it seem silly for any senior living organization to approach things the way it had before?
-This is the thought that inspired our upcoming webinar on June 30, “Approach Your Marketing Budget With Fresh Eyes,” especially as many organizations head into budgeting season.
+This is the thought that inspired our webinar, “Approach Your Marketing Budget With Fresh Eyes,” especially as many organizations head into budgeting season.

 With this in mind, we think it’s an appropriate time to share why we believe that taking a refreshed approach to any senior living marketing budget is so important.
 Whether or not you’ve been planning your marketing budget based on any data or goals from the past couple of years, here is why—and how—to take a second look.